How We Are Transforming Teacher Preparation

 Every day, teachers interact with students, community members, and colleagues, often serving as counselors, coaches, or parental figures to their students.
 In a single morning, a teacher may be forced to resolve a student conflict, reason with an angry mother, motivate an unengaged class, reassure an anxious student about an upcoming test, negotiate demands from administrators and more.
 These aspects of a teacher’s job are central to successful learning: research has linked teacher-student relationships, teacher collaboration, and teacher-parent interactions to increases in student achievement.
 Despite the importance of relationships to a teacher’s job and students’ success, current teacher education focuses narrowly on teachers’ content knowledge and instructional skills, excluding a critical dimension of effective teaching: a teacher’s ability to build positive relationships.

 FuelEd is a nonprofit organization dedicated to strengthening teacher preparation by equipping teachers with essential social and emotional competencies to establish relationships with students, colleagues, parents, and administrators.
-We are creating a professional development program based on research from developmental psychology, social neuroscience, and education.
-FuelEd’s comprehensive program consists of the following elements customized to an individual school’s needs:
+FuelEd’s program is based on research from social neuroscience, developmental psychology, and counseling psychology and consists of the following elements customized to an individual school’s needs: